 3. The length of the sensing element should be the same.

-You can purchase your replacement part through our parts store.
 After choosing the right replacement, mount the new control in the furnace.
 Then, reconnect the wires ensuring they are in the proper location.

 Complete your limit control replacement by turning the power back on to the furnace.
 Run the furnace through a complete heating cycle to verify proper operation.
 You should check to make sure the furnace has proper air flow.